nwmarino/statim/highlighting/README.md

-This directory contains a Visual Studio Code extension for syntax highlighting of the language using Textmate grammar rules.
+This directory contains a VSCode extension for syntax highlighting using textmate grammar rules.